samsquire/cloud-desktop/README.md

 # Desktop queuing

 Sometimes we want to achieve multiple things, one after the other.
-Queuing is way of scheduling operations across UIs.
+Queuing is way of scheduling operations across UIs and across computers.

 How do you queue multiple operations graphically?

-Like a piece of code.
+ * Right click a call to action and click Create queue

 ![](images/queuing.png)